Valley Link

-Valley Link is a proposed 26 mi hybrid rail (light rail with some features similar to commuter rail) line in Northern California, which seeks to connect the rapid transit Bay Area Rapid Transit (BART) system in the San Francisco Bay Area with the northern San Joaquin Valley via the Tri-Valley region.
+Valley Link is a proposed 26 mi hybrid rail line in Northern California, which seeks to connect the rapid transit Bay Area Rapid Transit (BART) system in the San Francisco Bay Area with the northern San Joaquin Valley via the Tri-Valley region.
 Since 1997, BART's Blue Line's eastern terminus is at Dublin/Pleasanton station on the border of Dublin and Pleasanton.
 Valley Link seeks to extend rail service east from here into the northern San Joaquin Valley over Altamont Pass, which would help alleviate traffic congestion and reduce greenhouse gas emissions on Interstate 580 (I-580).
 The project resulted from various failed proposals to extend the Blue Line east to Livermore.

 The line would run within the median of Interstate 580 (I-580), right-of-way of the first transcontinental railroad owned by Alameda County, and new right-of-way in San Joaquin County.
 It is being planned by the Tri-Valley – San Joaquin Valley Regional Rail Authority, a special-purpose district body formed for the sole purpose of its planning.
-Valley Link is ultimately planned to run between Dublin/Pleasanton station and the Altamont Corridor Express’s (ACE) future North Lathrop station utilizing standard-gauge zero-emission hydrogen trainsets.
-The initial operating phase is proposed to be the line between Dublin/Pleasanton station and Mountain House Community station in the San Joaquin Valley, with the segment from Mountain House to North Lathrop being reserved for future planning.
-This segment, with new stations at Isabel Avenue, Southfront Road, and Mountain House, is as of January 2025 undergoing engineering and environmental review and design, with construction expected to begin as early as 2025 and end as early as 2035.
+Valley Link is ultimately planned to run between Dublin/Pleasanton station and the Altamont Corridor Express’s (ACE) future North Lathrop station utilizing standard-gauge zero-emission trainsets.
+The initial operating phase is proposed to be the line between Dublin/Pleasanton station and Vasco Road, with the segments to Mountain House Community station and North Lathrop in the San Joaquin Valley being reserved for future planning.
+This segment is as of June 2025 in planning, with construction to begin as early as 2028.